Chapter 5: Sustaining Manageability

 Deploying and Managing Updates

-All enterprise operating systems require the installation of a steady flow of patches.
-Often the IT professionals responsible for maintaining UNIX systems are not the same people who are responsible for maintaining the Windows-based file sharing and e-mail servers, and the tribal knowledge of how to sustain a production computing environment is not shared.
+All enterprise operating systems are supported by a steady flow of patches that require installation.
+Too often IT professionals who maintain mainframe systems are not the same people who are responsible for maintaining the Windows-based file sharing and e-mail servers, and the tribal knowledge of how to sustain a production computing environment is not shared.

-Microsoft Systems Management Server is a mechanism for deploying and managing the distribution of software updates to a large number of clients.
-Systems Management Server (SMS) is capable of optimizing the deployment of applications and security patches by identifying system capabilities of users and locations and adjusting download and update properties accordingly.
+Microsoft Systems Management Server (SMS) is a mechanism for deploying and managing the distribution of software updates to a large number of clients.
+SMS is capable of optimizing the deployment of applications and security patches by identifying system capabilities of users and locations and adjusting download and update properties accordingly.
 SMS provides the following functionality:

 For more information on Microsoft Systems Management Server, refer to: